WP-Tech-AB/candidate-workshop/README.md

 ###### Assignment:

-Our users need the capability to switch into different organizations in the dashboard screen after they’ve signed in.
+Our admins need the capability to switch into the different organizations they manage in a dashboard screen after they have signed in.
 Create a UI that visualizes that flow.

 ##### Installation